 The current Government has adopted a stricter stance on online gambling operators.
 However, we do think that the Point of Consumption Tax is fair.
 It means that offshore gambling companies have to pay taxes on UK gambling.

 However, this new UK Bingo tax is, in our opinion, a classic case of taxation.
-Once again, the people’s game is getting used to making up for budgetary shortfalls.
+Once again, the people’s game is used to make up for budgetary shortfalls.

 In the comments below, let us know what you think about this new bingo tax.
-We love to hear from bingo players, and this is a tax that will have significant implications on your bingo gameplay in the future.
+We love to hear from bingo players, and this tax will have significant implications for your gameplay in the future.